seyonnn/baf-agent/README.md

   The firewall logic is not tied to a specific agent; the exam helper is just one reference implementation.

 - **Minimal but expressive event schema:**
-  Events capture enough context (session, resource type, size, categories) to support behavior fingerprinting and future ML-based anomaly detection.
+  Events capture enough context (session, resource type, size, categories) to support behaviour fingerprinting and future ML-based anomaly detection.

 - **Risk-aware autonomy control (planned):**
   Subsequent versions will compute risk from features such as: